hoho1986/memo/JavaScript/Logical operators OR & AND.md

 ## Logical OR

-Syntax: `expression1 || expression2`.
+Syntax: `expression || expression`.

-if expression1 can be evaluated to `true`, returns expression1; else, returns expression2.
+It evaluates operands from left to right.
+It returns immediately with value once operand is evaluated to **truthy**.
+If all values are evaluated to **falsy**, the last operand is returned.

 > It can use to provide default value.
 >